Analyzing Renalytix AI (RNLX) and The Competition

-Renalytix AI (NASDAQ: RNLX) is one of 41 publicly-traded companies in the “Medical laboratories” industry, but how does it compare to its peers?
-We will compare Renalytix AI to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, earnings, institutional ownership and profitability.
+Renalytix AI (NASDAQ: RNLX) is one of 41 public companies in the “Medical laboratories” industry, but how does it compare to its rivals?
+We will compare Renalytix AI to similar businesses based on the strength of its institutional ownership, earnings, analyst recommendations, valuation, profitability, risk and dividends.

 Profitability

-This table compares Renalytix AI and its peers’ net margins, return on equity and return on assets.
+This table compares Renalytix AI and its rivals’ net margins, return on equity and return on assets.

 |Net Margins